pgy2 am care

 • Renal Transplant Clinic

-(4 weeks) The focus of this rotation is primary care and it is a selective rotation which can be pursued in a variety of settings.
+1 month The focus of this rotation is primary care and it is a selective rotation which can be pursued in a variety of settings.
 The Primary Care Network Clinics focus on the pharmacist’s role in a patient centered medical home model and incorporate population health driven care.
-Experiences at the other clinics allow the resident to utilize their primary care skills in specific patient populations, namely HIV/AIDS population at One Community Health, geriatric population in the Health Aging Clinic, and a renal transplant population in the Renal Transplant Clinic.
+Experiences at the other clinics allow the resident to utilize their primary care skills in specific patient populations, namely the geriatric population in the Health Aging Clinic and a renal transplant population in the Renal Transplant Clinic.

 Longitudinal Clinical Care

-12 weeks This longitudinal experience allows the resident to select 2-3 clinic areas of interest to focus on.
+3 months This longitudinal experience allows the resident to select two clinic areas of interest to focus on.
 Through this longitudinal rotation, residents are expected to gain depth of clinical expertise and growth towards becoming an autonomous pharmacist with skills in facilitating all aspects of the service, delegation to pharmacy team members, and integration into the multidisciplinary team.

 Ambulatory Care Management